radarlabs/api-diff/README.md

 ## Configuration

 All of the tools in this repo can load a configuration file that makes it easy to have saved defaults of servers to compare.
-A config file is specified via the environment variable COMPARE_CONFIG_FILE, wth the idea that you can have multiple configs (for different services, like an api server and a geocode server) and use shell aliases to wrap the config.
+A config file is specified via the environment variable API_DIFF_CONFIG_FILE, wth the idea that you can have multiple configs (for different services, like an api server and a geocode server) and use shell aliases to wrap the config.

 The config file is specified in [hjson](https://hjson.github.io/) which allows for comments and trailing commas.